Arcnor/hocoslamfy/README.md

 To compile this for PC, use `make clean; make` on a PC with SDL, SDL-image and SDL-mixer 1.2.
 You'll then get a windowed SDL game.

-To compile this for OpenDingux, use `make TARGET=hocoslamfy-od clean; make TARGET=hocoslamfy-od opk` on a PC with the `PATH` set to include your OpenDingux mipsel toolchain.
+To compile this for OpenDingux on Dingoo A320 or GCW Zero, use `make TARGET=hocoslamfy-od clean; make TARGET=hocoslamfy-od opk` on a PC with the `PATH` set to include your OpenDingux mipsel toolchain.
+To compile for OpenDingux on RS-90, substitute `TARGET=hocoslamfy-rs90`.